-Gross profit of \$73.2 million for the fourth quarter of 2023, representing a Gross Profit Percentage of 9.2%, was \$15.1 million higher than the \$58.1 million gross profit (8.9% Gross Profit Percentage) recorded a year ago.
-The increase in gross profit margins continues to be driven by improved margin profiles on newer work resulting from disciplined project selection and cost control, growing self-perform capabilities and cross-selling opportunities across the Company, as well as a higher proportion of industrial construction executed in the quarter compared to the prior year.
+Gross profit of \$96.5 million for the fourth quarter of 2024, representing a Gross Profit Percentage8 of 10.3%, was \$23.3 million higher than the \$73.2 million gross profit (9.2% Gross Profit Percentage) recorded in 2023.
+All groups contributed to the increase in gross profit margins, with the majority of the margin increase driven by higher growth in Infrastructure, which benefited from a full quarter of gross profit contributions from Jacob Bros, and Industrial.
+The increase in gross profit continues to reflect the improved margin profiles on newer work resulting from disciplined project selection and cost control, growing self-perform capabilities and cross-selling opportunities across the Company.